-&lt;sup>1 There is more information on Joining Conferences in Module F that you will want to read.
+1 There is more information on Joining Conferences in Module F that you will want to read.

-Part of becoming an accepting unit is getting your members, including the families to think of themselves as a unit/patrol/den that succeeds or fails together rather than as individuals.
-While American culture values individualism and meritocracy, this has to be balanced against other values like teamwork and fairness.
-It may seem alright to segregate out high-performing Scouts and give them more high adventure opportunities than others, based on "ability", or to discourage/exclude some Scouts from events because they may slow down the group.
+Scouts and give them more high adventure opportunities than others, based on "ability", or to discourage/exclude some Scouts from events because they may slow down the group.
 The danger is leaving out Scouts who would love the opportunity to try something difficult, even if they will need more conditioning than others or will simply have to move slower.
 Adult leaders, who may also be parents of high-achieving Scouts, can fall into the mental trap of using "safety" as a reason to avoid inconvenience and not just actual hazards.
 If you ask yourself "What could be the unintended consequences?" when you make major decisions, your unit can avoid getting disconnected from Scouting values.